testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 [Table of contents](README.md)

-This document provides guidance on structuring your security statement project and details how you can fill in the statement using our Python DSL.
-Additionally, it outlines the various types of statements that can be created with the DSL.
+This document provides guidance on structuring your security statement project and details how you write the statement using our Python DSL.

 ## Project Structure
 Security statements for each product should be placed in their own directory in a Python project.
 Each project is recommended to be version controlled as a _Git_-repository.